jeroenvermeulen/magento-solarium/README.md

 ## Support

 **We are sorry but we cannot offer customer support for this extension, and it is provided "as-is" for free.**
+**This project is abandoned.
+Please do NOT contact any of the developers for support.**

 A lot of info can be found in our [Wiki Pages](https://github.com/jeroenvermeulen/magento-solarium/wiki)